-17. Highlight the PEw entry in the Shape tab.
+- 17. Highlight the PEw entry in the Shape tab.
 To remove this entry from the list use the button.
-All of the PEw samples now show the Default Shape.

-- 18. To remove all the Shape attribute entries click on the Shape button.
-All samples now show the Default Shape. - 19.
-To remove all the currently applied colour/shape and size attributes click on the Global button.
+All of the PEw samples now show the Default Shape. - 18.
+To remove all the Shape attribute entries click on the samples now show the Default Shape. - 19.
+To remove all the currently applied colour/shape and size attributes click on the button.